 Daily Symptoms & The Pains of Psoriatic Arthritis

-Waking up totally exhausted most days has been by far one of the most frustrating symptoms.
-It simply never seems to go away.
-How do I cope with this?
-Honestly most days I don't actually.
-I just keep on doing things one moment at a time.
-I eat well, I work out and attempt to have a good sleep routine.
-While none of this makes it better, I do think that it stops it from getting worse.
+I keep on doing things one moment at a time.
+I eat well, work out, and attempt to have a good sleep routine.
+While none of this makes it better, I think it stops it from getting worse.

-What are the symptoms that you struggle with the most on a daily basis?
+What symptoms do you struggle with the most daily?
 How do you deal with them?